 Connect - Ctrl + N (⌘ + N)

 Exit Studio 3T - Alt + X (⌘ + Q)

-Two ways to connect to MongoDB
+Three ways to connect to MongoDB

-Paste the connection string.
+Paste the connection string and click OK.

 Import a URI file

 To import a URI file, click on the Connect button in the global toolbar or Open Connection Manager under the Quickstart tab.
 This will open the Connection Manager.

 Click on Import.
 Then, choose Open Connection URI File.

 In the following chapters, we’ll walk you through how to connect manually to the four supported connection types: standalone connection, replica set, sharded cluster, and DNS seedlist.